diimallya/swe-local-execution-guide/README.md

 `terraform destroy`

 This will remove all the ArgoCD deployments and github repo created by the automation.
-To make OpenShift cluster reusable, further cleaning can be done using following steps in OpenShift console:
+After `terraform destroy` is completed, to make OpenShift cluster reusable, further cleaning can be done using following steps in OpenShift console:

 1. Delete the namespaces created by script.